 Regifting is a great way to save money and declutter your own living space.
 It’s also budget-friendly and a sustainable way to celebrate the holiday season.
+Regifting is also helpful if you’re paying off debt and can’t spend money on new gifts.
 If you are not going to use an item, why not gift it to someone who will?
 In celebration of National Regifting Day (12/19/2014), let’s explore some of the best regifting tactics and how to avoid a Seinfeld regifting disaster.

 Seinfeld Regifting Debacle

 In this classic Seinfeld episode, regifting goes horribly wrong.
 This is what happens when you don’t follow the rules.

 In the past, regifting was seen as tacky, careless and shameful.
 However, a national survey conducted by Bookoo.com found that today, 92 percent of people find regifting completely acceptable.
 Not having to buy a new gift also helps you stick to your holiday budget.
 The 2012 Holiday Regifting Survey also found that 87 percent believe that they have received a regifted item and that 62 percent plan to regift an item this holiday season.
 Let’s take a look at how you can successfully regift an item.

 Rules of Regifting

 - Think it Through.
 Only regift an item if you feel that the person you are giving it to will truly enjoy and use it.
 Do not simply regift because you have the item laying around.
 Remember, it’s the thought that counts.